duciito/pcc_game/README.md

 # pcc_game
-A simple space shooter like
+A simple space shooter like game